 Request an Absentee Ballot

-Click here to get the GAB Form 121 - Absentee Ballot Request.
+Click here to learn about requesting an Absentee Ballot.
 This can all be done by mail or you can contact your town, village or city clerk’s office during office hours.
 If you live in a town, contact your town clerk via phone to set up an appointment to vote.
 Don’t know who your clerk is?
-Go to MyVote.WI.gov .
+Go to https://myvote.wi.gov/ .
 Enter your name and date of birth, and at the bottom of the page that comes up you will find contact information for your municipal clerk.

 Vote Early in Person at the Clerk’s Office